wuyichen24/system-design-knowledge/concepts/API_Architectural_Styles.md

       - gRPC is built on top of HTTP/2.
    - *Support bidirectional streaming*
       - gRPC uses HTTP/2 streams.
+      - It allows multiple streams of messages over a single long-lived TCP connection.
    - *Strongly typed interfaces*
       - gRPC uses protocol buffers as the interface definition language to define how interface looks like.
    - *Built-in features*